r3kapig/writeup/20230206-DiceCTF2023-EN/README.md

 };
 ```

-That is to say, even if you are not logged in, next() will actually be executed, but you cannot see the actual content returned by the subsequent routes.
-This is very similar to using `header('Location: /redirect-to-xxx')`; in php; there is no exit() or die() after the jump, so the following code is still executed.
+That is to say, even if we are not logged in, the `next()` will actually be executed, but we cannot see the content returned by the subsequent routes.
+This primitive is very similar to using `header('Location: /redirect-to-xxx');` in php, where there is no exit() or die() after the redirection, so the code thereafter still gets executed.

 Let's take a look at the key parts of /api/ping: